Thai Tones: The 5 Tones Explained with Audio Examples · 2026

 How to Determine the Tone of a Thai Word

-Eg: เก็บ
+Example: เก็บ

 2. Does it have a tone mark? — No

-Showing Emotion in a Tonal language?
+Showing Emotion in a Tonal Language

 Here are a couple very common examples of Thai particles: